thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:04:27]
 **Bradley:**
 Everything was great all the way up to, you know, like, the prep to page variables was great.
-The main points and subpoints, which is the braindump, bullseye method, that was all great, right?
+The main points and subpoints, which is the "braindump bullseye method", that was all great, right?
 But then once we hit the, like, once we hit the prep, the page outline where we actually like, plug those main points and subpoints in and sort of hash out what the skeleton looks like with, you know, some bullet points and subheads filled in, I was starting to realize.
 I was like, okay, well, looking at the next step, which is basically expand this outline into a full post using a rhetorical structure.
 I was like, the rhetorical structure that I have currently in my notion doc that I've used for, like most of her other blog posts.

 [00:05:23]
 **Bradley:**